Wells Fargo | Lead Cloud Engineer | CHARLOTTE | 5+ Years | Best in Industry

 Question:

-How do you handle ambiguity in a project when the objectives are not clearly defined?
+How do you handle a project where the requirements change halfway through development?

 Answer: